NLnetLabs/routinator/doc/manual/source/manual-page.rst

             A boolean value specifying whether BGPsec router keys should be included in the published dataset.
 If false or missing, no router keys will be included.

+      enable-aspa
+            A boolean value specifying whether ASPA payload should be included in the published dataset.
+If false or missing, no ASPA payload will be included.

       dirty
             A boolean value which, if true, specifies that unused files and